Jamiej0954/github-tutorial/README.md

 Follow the following direction to setup your IDE:

 1. Configuring your user info
    * In your command line, type the following: `git config --global user.email "you@example.com"`
+   * Remember to use **YOUR** email address, and you need the quote around your email.

 ---
 #### Repository Setup